Mar. 30, 2020

 Even though the agencies concede that removing the four lower Snake River dams is the single best action we can take to help recover endangered salmon, they wrongly claim that it would be too expensive.
 That conclusion relies on outdated information that is no longer relevant to today’s reality.

 Why is it different this time?

 The context for a decision about dam removal is dramatically different today than it was the last time the agencies looked at this issue in 2000.

 Consider the following five things that have changed.
 And the one thing that has not.

-We now have two and one-half times as much new, renewable energy generation up and running in the Pacific Northwest as all four Lower Snake River dams produce in a year — 2,500 average Megawatts (aMW) versus 1,000 aMW, respectively.
+We now have two and one-half times as much new, renewable energy generation up and running in the Pacific Northwest as all four Lower Snake River dams produce in a year — 2,500 average megawatts (aMW) versus 1,000 aMW, respectively.
 And we have achieved energy savings many times the production of these dams through conservation and efficiency.

-has concluded that the Northwest has an electrical generation surplus and can meet expected increases in demand through at least 2030 with energy efficiency and planned new renewable energy.
+The Northwest Power and Conservation Council has concluded that the Northwest has an electrical generation surplus and can meet expected increases in demand through at least 2030 with energy efficiency and planned new renewable energy.

 Even as capacity from new renewables expands, the electric grid is evolving, and we’re becoming smarter about how we generate, consume, and manage electricity.
 Replacing the power from these dams with carbon-free, salmon-friendly, renewable energy is both technically feasible and cost-effective.

 Further, an independent study showed that a mixed portfolio of clean energy from wind and solar could replace the energy the dams produce, with energy savings at little additional cost to ratepayers — as low as $1.25/month.

 The future of clean power and the challenges facing BPA are a unique opportunity to solve two critical regional problems at once — restoring the lower Snake River to bring back salmon, and charting a new course for BPA that captures new energy market opportunities while replacing the lower Snake River dams with renewable, clean energy.